-The delivery of PSHE (and RSHE) to years 10 and 11 is monitored by Jonny Dobbs-Grove (Head of GCSE) and the delivery of PSHE (and RSHE) to years 12, 13 and 14 is monitored by Nikki Morris (Head of Personal Development).
+The delivery of PSHE (and RSHE) across years 10-14 is monitored by James Bourne (Head of PSHE).

 The Head of Personal Development will monitor the planning, teaching and learning of RSHE education regularly.
 Planning will be monitored termly, and observations of teaching will take place in accordance with our college monitoring cycle.
 Feedback will be given to tutors.
 The schemes of work and policy will also be reviewed annually.